riteshpandey2024-cyber/InfoSec/README.md

 ## License

 Released for **academic and research use**.
-Data synthesized from publicly available industry reports.
+Data synthesised from publicly available industry reports.
 All referenced report titles, frameworks, and trademarks remain the property of their respective owners.